 Head south along the seafront, with the sea on your right (like it is in the above photo).
 Head away from the bright seaside lights, past the Pleasure Beach and rollercoasters, and everything goes peaceful.

 Enjoy a walk along the wide promenade.
 It’s a perfect place to take your dog for a walk – maybe you’d prefer to jog or ride a bike.
 It’s a great public open space for everyone to enjoy at any time of the year.

 Have a look around in this short video clip.
 It was filmed in December so you can see that the middle of Winter can be just as beautiful as summer!

 There’s plenty of space for everyone, it’s a safe place for children to run off their steam and it’s also very flat too.
-So you’ll be pleased to know that there are no there are no big hills to navigate!
+You’ll be pleased to know that there are no there are no big hills to navigate.

-It’s a broad promenade walkway, with seating places and shelters for you to enjoy as you take in the spectacular view of the beach and the famous west coast sunsets.
+It’s a broad promenade walkway, with seating places and shelters for you to enjoy.
+Take in the spectacular view of the beach and the famous west coast sunsets.

 Recharge your batteries and enjoy the views over acres of golden sands.
-Blackpool South was also the first beach in Blackpool to secure the prestigious Blue Flag for the high quality of the beach and bathing waters.
+Blackpool South was also the first beach on the Fylde Coast to secure the prestigious Blue Flag for the high quality of the beach and bathing waters.

 The West Coast is famous for it’s amazing sunsets.
 All throughout the year you’ll see the most spectacular sunsets, as you look across the Irish Sea.
-We’re treated to endless displays of red, gold and amber as the sun goes down over the horizon creating the most beautiful sights – and each one is slightly different.
+We’re treated to endless displays of red, gold and amber as the sun goes down over the horizon creating the most beautiful sights.
+Each one is slightly different.